So what is core knowledge? This explanation is from the Core Knowledge Foundation Web Site:

 The problem starts when you have to decide what aspects of culture you find important.
 Famously in Hirsch’s case, it was knowledge of Ulysses S Grant and Robert Lee.
 This is no doubt purposeful knowledge in “middle America”, but of little interest to much of the rest of the world.

 Of course, Hirsch acknowledges this point.
 He seemed to suggest that actually core knowledge really means core concepts.
 In other words, you don’t need to know much about Dickens, just enough to understand what Dickens means from a cultural context; so most people probably need to know little more than; 18th century, poverty and Oliver Twist.
-The reality is that cultural representations may just be little more than social constructions there are any numerous examples of historical characters building a reputation on things that it is unlikely they ever said.
+The reality is that cultural representations may just be little more than social constructions there are any numerous examples of historical characters building a reputation for things that it is unlikely they ever said.

 3. The argument from the perspective of cognition